snowman-repos/book/project_managers/README.md

 * Customer collaboration over Contract negotiation
 * Responding to change over Following a plan

 Essentially what this means is that a small and focused team is put together with a minimal feature list.
-They work on these discrete features in daily, weekly or monthly iterations or “sprints”.
+They work on these discrete features in daily, weekly or monthly iterations or “sprints”, starting by producing the most basic version and then gradually improving it.
 At the end of each sprint, priorities are evaluated and feedback is incorporated into the feature before the next sprint is run.
+Agile methodologies are generally more suited to projects that have tight deadlines imposed on them and require rapid development at the possible expense of quality, where the scope isn't clearly defined and the final outcome unclear, where the designers and developers are highly-skilled, adaptable, and able to think independently.

+Hang on a minute.
+After reading that, alarm bells should be ringing.
+No comprehensive documentation?
+No following of plans?
+No clearly defined scope?
+No clear outcome?!
+Throughout this chapter

+mixed approach might be best
+don't follow the methodology too strictly, by the letter, find your own way, important to focus on quality and take as long as is needed - the important principle is having everyone work together and having a deliverable feature at the end of each spring, not getting as much done as you can in the time available and then moving on regardless.

+- sprints = lots of mini-waterfalls

+some tasks will inevitably be dependent on other initial tasks. for instance content should always come first. it's a big shift in the way traditional teams work. important to do as much planning, information architecture and content planning before starting, then kick off sprints.